 Combine all ingredients in a large bowl.
 Whisk until blended well.

-Cover and refrigerate for at least 4 hours, preferably overnight.
+Cover and refrigerate for at least 3 hours, even overnight.

-Stir before serving into a small bowl.
-Top with cut-up fresh fruit and toasted nuts.
+Stir with additional coconut milk before serving into a small bowl.
+Top with cut-up fresh fruit and/or toasted nuts.

 “Did you make this recipe?” – hashtag (#naturallynu or mention me (@naturally.nu)